SakthivelMadhu/SakthivelMadhu/README.md

 # Hi there! 👋

-I'm Sakthivel Madhu, a Backend Developer in Bengaluru.
+I'm Sakthivel Madhu, a Java Backend Developer in Bengaluru.

 Talented backend developer adept at contributing to a highly collaborative work environment, finding solutions and determining customer satisfaction.
 Designed and developed web applications across multiple APIs, third-party integrations and databases.
 Passionate and hardworking with penchant for developing customized interfaces that factor in unique demands for accessibility, reachability and security.